 - After the race turn to starboard, watching carefully for boats in higher number lanes, and row to the recovery dock.

-For head-style heats, all boats are required to have bow numbers and back patches.
+For head-style heats, all boats are required to have bow numbers.
 These will be supplied by the local organizing committee (LOC) and available for pick up at the launch dock area 15 minutes before and after the Coach/Coxswain’s meeting.
 They are to be returned to the LOC after your event.

 All other crews (non-head style races) are responsible for supplying their own bow numbers.
 If a boat does not have a bow number, a limited number will be available for sale from the Dock Master. ($10/set #1-6)